 For the 1 Gb/s interface standards (RGMII and GMII), the receive data interface from the PHY can have some placement requirements, depending upon the capture interface used.
-Across all supported families there are two common capture methods used, these are detailed in Physical Interfaces for 1 Gb/s Ethernet MAC Core in Chapter 3 and Physical Interfaces for Tri-Speed (10 Mb/s, 100 Mb/s, and 1000 Mb/s) Ethernet MAC Core in Chapter 3.
+Across all supported families there are two common capture methods used, these are detailed in 1 Gb/s Ethernet MAC Core Interfaces and Tri-Speed Ethernet MAC Core Interfaces.
 In summary, the receive data sample window is adjusted by either shifting the data using Input delays or by shifting the clock using a PLL/MMCM.
 When the Data is shifted a BUFIO is used to provide the lowest form of clock routing delay from input clock to input RX signal sampling at the device IOBs.
 However, this creates placement constraints; a BUFIO capable clock input pin must be selected, and all other input RGMII/GMII RX signals must be placed in the respective BUFIO region.
 The relevant family user guide should be consulted.
 This requirement does not exist if the PLL/MMCM method is used.